Campaign to promote 'fit for purpose' treated timber

 On-going campaign

 It’s a mistake to assume that all pressure treated wood is the same.
-Whilst one piece of treated wood may look very much like any other, the level of preservative protection could be very different.
+Whilst one piece of treated wood may look like any other, the level of preservative protection could be very different.

 Messaging to target markets

-NEW Making the most of wood WEBINAR 2021
+Making the most of wood WEBINAR

 This short educational training webinar explains the principles involved with the correct specification and use of preservative treated wood.